-Our ** Made in the USA ** Travertina thin-cast Stone Mantels for fireplaces come complete with an arched interior facing and a matching 3-piece stone hearth.
+Our ** Made in the USA ** Travertina thin-cast Stone Mantels for fireplaces come complete with interior facing and a matching stone hearth and has aged and rugged beauty.
 Be inspired by the classic and timeless beauty, durability and affordability of this classic style with understated elegance.
-Our cast fireplace mantels have the look, feel and texture of natural limestone but are made from hybrid mixtures of gypsum, cement, aggregate and crushed stone, without the slightest aesthetic compromise.
-Most weigh 200 to 300 pounds and can be installed in a few hours by two people ... about 1/3 the weight of natural quarried stone.
-The Travertina has a multi-colored true travertine stone look and it is also available with a lighter almond buff sandstone limestone finish.
+Our cast fireplace mantels have the look, feel and texture of natural limestone but are made from hybrid mixtures of gypsum, cement, fiber materials, some aggregate and crushed stone without the slightest aesthetic compromise.
+Most weigh 200 to 300 pounds and can be assembled/installed in a few hours by two people ... about 1/3 the weight of natural quarried stone.
+The Travertina has a textured true travertine stone look and it is also available with a lighter almond buff sandstone finish.

 A beautiful focal point of any home, our mantels are hand-made in America with the rugged appearance of authentic stone, but with architectural design.
 Constructed from a combination of gypsum and fiber materials, these mantels are lightweight, non-combustible and do not shrink or swell with temperature or humidity variations and they are easily installed by homeowners often.

 Need some customization in size?
 Complete our Stone Fireplace Mantel Dimension Worksheet and submit it to us for our designers to review.
 We'll try to be in touch with you within 24-48 hours!
 NOTE: the 36" width version of this mantel has a keystone in the arched area...

 Feel free to call us (866) 983-3267 M-F.

 ** Competitor's similar style is not made in the USA!

 There is a decorative keystone on the 36" arched option